-Accessibility Issue Example Solutions The student has difficulty interacting directly with the computer due to limited experience, motor skills, or devices.
-Navigation in Student Portal The test administrator may navigate the screens for the student.
-After the student indicates their responses to the test administrator, the test administrator enters the responses on behalf of the student.
-There are additional example solutions in this table for how students may indicate response options.
-The student is blind and typically reads braille.
-Braille forms: For students who read braille proficiently enough to demonstrate what they know and understand about the Essential Elements, braille forms of the assessments are available.
-However, braille forms are available only at upper linkage levels and only for some Essential Elements.
+Accessibility Issue Example Solutions The student is blind and typically reads braille.
+Braille forms Braille forms of the assessments are available at upper linkage levels and only for some Essential Elements.
 Braille forms for science are only available during the spring assessment window.
 Instructions for how to access and prepare for administering testlets in braille are in the EDUCATOR PORTAL USER GUIDE.
-Alternate Form-Visual Impairment form: When a braille form is not available, an Alternate Form-Visual Impairment form may be available.
-These forms are also only available for some Essential Elements at upper linkage levels.
+Alternate Form-Visual Impairment form When braille forms are not available, an Alternate Form-Visual Impairment form may be available.
+These forms are only available for some Essential Elements at upper linkage levels.
+Human read aloud The test administrator may always read the testlet aloud to the student.
+Familiar materials and tactile graphics The test administrator may use familiar materials or create tactile graphics in place of images that appear onscreen for a student.
+Familiar materials may be substituted for unfamiliar materials if the criteria of the item being tested is met.
+SHOW When the Educator Directions in a testlet use words like SHOW, the test administrator should present the content of the testlet to the student using methods normally used during everyday instruction.

-Accessibility Issue Example Solutions

-• Human Read Aloud: The test administrator

-may always read the testlet aloud to the

-student.

-• Familiar materials and tactile graphics:

-The test administrator may use familiar

-materials or create tactile graphics in place

-of images that appear onscreen for a

-student.
-Familiar materials may be

-substituted for unfamiliar materials as long

-the criteria of the item being tested is met.

-• SHOW: When the educator directions in a

-testlet use words like SHOW, the test

-administrator presents the content of the

-testlet to the student using methods

-The student has a source visual normally used during everyday instruction.

-The student has a severe visual • Magnification: The test administrator may

-impairment and needs a larger use an interactive whiteboard, projector,

-presentation of content than the 5x magnification setting provides. or any magnification device that works with the computer screen.

-magnification setting provides. • Familiar Texts: The TIP will provide

-information to the test administrator about

-familiar texts being referenced in the

-testlet.
-Teacher-administered reading

-testlets use texts that are familiar to

-students and that were used during

-instruction.
-If the student is accustomed to

-having the familiar text read from a paper

-copy, that copy may be used during

-assessment.
-Also, the test administrator

-may read the text aloud to the student.
-For

-links to printable versions of familiar texts

-go to your DLM state page > Resources for

-Educators and District Staff > Educator

-Resources Page for ELA and mathematics > ELA > Familiar Texts.
-Choose a grade

-level to see all texts for that grade.
+Accessibility Issue Example Solutions The student has a severe visual Magnification impairment and needs the content to appear larger than the 5x magnification setting provides.
+The test administrator may use an interactive whiteboard, projector, or any magnification device that works with the computer screen.
+Familiar Texts Teacher-administered reading testlets use texts that should have been used during instruction so the student can be familiar with them.
+If the student is accustomed to having the familiar text read from a paper copy, that copy may be used during assessment.
+Also, the test administrator may read the text aloud to the student.
+For links to printable versions of familiar texts, go to your DLM state page > Resources for Educators and District Staff > Educator Resources Page for ELA and mathematics > ELA > Familiar Texts.
+Choose a grade level to see all texts for that grade.
+The student is blind and does not Human read aloud communicate verbally.
+The test administrator may always read the OR testlet aloud to the student.
+The student is blind, does not read Familiar materials and tactile graphics braille, and uses only a single-switch system to communicate.
+Objects, tactile graphics, or tactile representations of pictures or objects The student is blind and receives testlets with pictures or manipulatives. presented onscreen as a concrete representation may be used.
+Test administrators may use individualized tactile The TIP does not provide alternate text to describe the pictures or guidance on how the test administrator can deliver this representations with their students.
+Always access the TIP before administering the testlet since the TIP usually provides more information. assessment.
+Refer to sections Alternate Text for Reading Testlets, Retrieve the Testlet Information Pages, and Gather Materials in the TEST ADMINISTRATION MANUAL for human read aloud guidelines.